 So, how long is the Iceland ring road?
-The ring road is 1,333 km so you could drive it in 12-13 hours without any stops.
+The ring road is 1,333 km, so you could drive it in 12-13 hours without any stops.
 However, we would never recommend doing that.
-In order to make the most out of your Ring Road adventure.
+To make the most out of your Ring Road adventure.
 We would recommend taking a week or even more for the trip.
-That way you do not have to rush or cut anything out of your itinerary.
+That way, you do not have to rush or cut anything out of your itinerary.

 Which way should I drive the ring road in Iceland?

-You can take whichever way you like, however, most people travel anti-clockwise visiting the south coast first.
-So if you want to avoid traffic over the summer months, we would recommend going up north first and end on the south coast of Iceland.
-Or you can just follow the weather as most Icelanders do.
+You can take whichever way you like.
+However, most people travel anti-clockwise, visiting the south coast first.
+So if you want to avoid traffic over the summer months, we recommend going up north first and ending on the south coast of Iceland.
+Or you can follow the weather as most Icelanders do.

 On which side of the road should you drive in Iceland

 In Iceland, you should drive on the right side of the road, and if you want to overtake other vehicles, you use the left lane.

 Do I have to use the headlights all day in Iceland?

 Yes, the car headlights should always be switched on during the day and night in Iceland.
 Icelanders are often so used to everyone having their headlights on 24/7 that you may be invisible to them if you have them turned off during the day.
 And also, if you do not have them on, you may get a fine.